roboconf/roboconf.github.io/en/user-guide-snapshot/testing-an-application-locally.md

 in-memory.ip-address-of-the-agent = your.ip.address
 ```

+Generally, Docker sets up a local network interface which is a kind of *localhost* alias, but
+restricted to the same sub-net than Docker containers.
+Generally, this interface is associated with
+the **172.17.42.1** IP address.
+So, if you only deploy Docker containers, you can force the IP address to 172.17.42.1.
+See [this page](http://docs.docker.com/engine/userguide/networking/) for more details about Docker network
+configuration.

 **Notice 1:** if you have several root/scoped instanced in your application,
 you may prefer to deploy them one by one instead of &laquo; deploying and starting &raquo; them all.
 That's because every agent executes recipes independently of the others.
 An agent execute ITS recipes